 Kareena Kapoor Khan Gets ANNOYED With This Habit Of Hubby Saif Ali Khan; Read More!

 Saif Ali Khan and Kareena Kapoor Khan have been married for almost seven years now, but the gorgeous couple never fails to drop some major relationship goals.
-Deeply love with each other, 'Saifeena' as the fans lovingly call them, are a parents to Taimur who is already a social media star.
+Deeply in love with each other, 'Saifeena' as the fans lovingly call them, are parents to Taimur, who is already a social media star.

 Recently on a chat show, the 'Veere Di Wedding' actress spoke at length about her hubby Saif and also revealed his most annoying habit.
 Scroll down to read more.